 When it comes to creating your own self-soothe box, it’s largely a personal preference.
 However, there are some general rules to follow in regards to our five main senses.

 Essential oils, candles, diffusers, perfume, roll-on, lavender-scented pillow mist.
 Scent can be anything that inspires positive memories, feelings of comfort and relaxation.
-I personally love roll-on scents for on the go purposes, and scented candles for in house use.
-My husband recently bought us a diffuser with comfort lighting and safely confined salt rocks for extra relaxation in the bedroom and office.
+I personally love roll-on scents for on-the-go purposes and scented candles for in-house use.
+My husband recently bought us a diffuser with comfortable lighting and safely confined salt rocks for extra relaxation in the bedroom and office.

 *If you have animals or children, it’s important to ensure that wax, essential oils and yes, even salt rocks, are kept out of reach.
 Also, ensure you’re careful when lighting scented candles and that none are left unattended or in a place where they may cause a fire.

 This is a very personal thing depending on the type of music you like.
 Some might find relaxation music or white noise relaxing, while others may prefer nostalgic pop-punk tunes to raise their spirits.
-Whatever you choose to listen to, you can create a playlist on Spotify for yourself for times of need.
-Alternatively, you can take it back a few years and burn yourself a CD or even create a mix-tape if you have the means.
+Whatever you choose to listen to, you can create a playlist on Spotify for yourself in times of need.
+Alternatively, you can take it back a few years and burn yourself a CD or even create a mix tape if you have the means.

 One thing many may not consider is audiobooks or even podcasts as a means of self-soothing.
 There are many options out there and I’ve found myself using my favourite true crime podcasts to act as a distraction in the past.
 Team these up with painting, drawing or playing video games and you have a win-win all around.